 Ellf’s data annotation module also makes your coding assistant proficient at annotation best practices and helps you design your label scheme, structure your annotation task and configure the right annotation interface.
 The Prodigy module knows Prodigy’s developer API and helps you implement fully custom workflows and interfaces.

 Organizations are your top-level account for Ellf and include your team members and projects.
 You’d typically have one organization for your company, although it’s also possible to have multiple orgs for different groups and departments if you need more fine-grained access control.
-To invite users to your organization, you can click SettingsInvite in the platform.
+To invite users to your organization, you can click SettingsInvite in the platform or use the users CLI.

 Manage organization and billing